 Enabling the flow

-Once all three parts of the flow (trigger, conditions, and message) are setup, you'll want to make sure that your flow is enabled so that it's sending messages.
+Once all three parts of the flow (trigger, conditions, and action) are set up, you'll want to make sure that your flow is enabled so that it's sending messages.

-If it isn't enabled, then you can easily do this from your Flows page by clicking Enable.
+If it isn't enabled, then you can easily do this from your Flows page by clicking Turn on and then Enable.

 Now you're all set to automatically message your customers!